Independence Day (Armenia)

-The Independence Day of Armenia (Armenian: Հայաստանի Անկախության օրը) is the main state holiday in Armenia.
-This date is celebrated on September 21.
+The Independence Day of Armenia (Armenian: Հայաստանի անկախության օր) is one of the main national and state holidays of Armenia, celebrated annually on September 21.
+Dedicated to the restoration of Armenia's independence from the Soviet Union.

+Independence Day symbolizes the revival of Armenian statehood, which was interrupted by the fall of the First Republic and the establishment of Soviet rule in 1920.

 History

 On August 23, 1990, Supreme Council adopted the Declaration of State Sovereignty of Armenia proclaiming the Armenian SSR abolished and the establishment of the Republic of Armenia.
 Armenia refused to sign the New Union Treaty.
-After the failed August putsuch, the people of Armenia voted in a referendum to proclaim independence from the Soviet Union on September 21, 1991.
+After the failed August putsch, the people of Armenia voted in a referendum to proclaim independence from the Soviet Union on September 21, 1991.
 Levon Ter-Petrosyan was elected the first president of Armenia in November 1991.
 On December 21, 1991, Armenia joined the Commonwealth of Independent States (CIS).
 Armenia gained independence formally on December 26 in connection with the dissolution of the USSR.

-This is the second declaration of independence in modern Armenian history, the first having occurred on May 28, 1918 which led to the formation of the First Republic of Armenia.
-This First Armenian Republic was short-lived due to its partition by the Russian Soviet Federative Socialist Republic and Turkish Nationalist forces in late 1920.
+This is the second declaration of independence in modern Armenian history, the first having occurred on May 28, 1918, which led to the formation of the First Republic of Armenia.
+This First Armenian Republic was short-lived due to its partition by the Soviet Russia and Turkish Nationalist forces in late 1920.

 Celebratory events

-The following celebratory events are held on Independence Day one way or the other: